agilecrm/rest-api/README.md

  }
 ```
 ###Response - Statuses:
-- Status 200: Track created successfully and return the newly created track as JSON in response.
+- Status 200: Track created successfully and it returns the newly created track as JSON in response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format